 So you see, in Faro you get everything – from a charming city to a vibrant nightlife.
 In summer, make sure you check out the gorgeous Praia de Faro.
 There are busses and boats going to the closest beach of Faro.

-After Faro it’s worth to make a stop at Albufeira.
-It’s situated west of Faro where you don’t get the unspoiled Portugal, but something much better: a fun and attracting city.
+After Faro, it’s worth making a stop at Albufeira.
+It’s situated west of Faro where you don’t get unspoiled Portugal, but something much better: a fun and attractive city.
 It’s one of the Algarve’s most charming resorts with an old center, modern shops, bars, and apartments as well as a beautiful beach.
 So if you’re looking for a picturesque uphill location with whitewashed houses right at the ocean, in Albufeira you are going to find it.